Safe Passage is dedicated to creating a world free of domestic violence and relationship abuse.

 - We believe that everyone has an important role in ending domestic violence.

 - We understand our work as part of the work to dismantle all forms of oppression.

 - We commit to leading efforts toward social change at all levels.

 Assumptions about domestic violence

-In 2018, Safe Passage will move to 76 Carlon Drive, Northampton.
+In July 2018, Safe Passage moved to 76 Carlon Drive, Northampton.